Roman Catholic Diocese of San Diego: 1840 to 1936

+St. Mary's Church, considered the first in the Imperial Valley, was established in 1907 in El Centro.
+The first Catholic church in Chula Vista, St. Rose of Lima, was erected in 1921.In 1922, the Vatican divided the Diocese of Monterey-Los Angeles, with the southern portion becoming the Diocese of Los Angeles-San Diego.

+The Sisters of Nazareth in 1924 opened the Orphanage in Mission Valley.
+Today it is the Nazareth School.

 1936 to 1969

-The Diocese of San Diego was erected on July 11, 1936, by Pope Pius X, taking San Diego, Imperial, Riverside, and San Bernardino Counties from the new Archdiocese of Los Angeles.
-The pope named Reverend Charles F. Buddy from the Diocese of Saint Joseph as the first bishop of San Diego.
+The Diocese of San Diego was erected on July 11, 1936, by Pope Pius XI, taking San Diego, Imperial, Riverside, and San Bernardino Counties from the new Archdiocese of Los Angeles.
+The pope named Charles F. Buddy as the first bishop of San Diego.
+The first Catholic church in Carlsbad, St. Patrick's, was dedicated in 1943.

 Buddy was close friends with Auxiliary Bishop William O'Brien, director of the Catholic Church Extension Society of Chicago.
 The Society donated money to the new diocese for the construction of churches and the financial support of priests.
-Buddy co-founded the University of San Diego in 1949, serving as its first president from 1950 to 1966.Pope Paul VI appointed Auxiliary Bishop Francis Furey from the Archdiocese of Philadelphia as coadjutor bishop of San Diego in 1963 to assist Buddy.
+Buddy co-founded the University of San Diego in 1949, serving as its first president from 1950 to 1966.
+Pope Paul VI appointed Auxiliary Bishop Francis Furey from the Archdiocese of Philadelphia as coadjutor bishop of San Diego in 1963 to assist Buddy.

 After Buddy died in 1966, Furey automatically succeed him as bishop of San Diego.
 Three years later, in 1969, Furey became archbishop of the Archdiocese of San Antonio.
 To replace Furey in San Diego, Paul VI that same year appointed Bishop Leo Maher from the Diocese of Santa Rosa.